NCHH’s Internship Program

 Our ideal candidates would have:

-- A major or concentration in data science, applied statistics, analytics, housing, aging, community development, public policy, or public health fields;
+- Major or concentration in data science, applied statistics, analytics, housing, aging, community development, public policy, or public health fields;

 - Excellent computer skills;